Online Bayesian Meta-Learning for Cognitive Tracking Radar: System Model

 The state varies over time according to a discrete-time stochastic process $\{s_{k}\}_{k \in \mathbb{N}_{+}}$, with a fixed memory length $L < \infty$.
 More specifically, this means that knowledge of the entire state sequence does not provide more information about the current state than knowledge of the past $L$ states.
 In mathematical terms,

 for every possible state sequence.
 The memory length is unknown to the radar.
 Thus, the state generating process is said to have transition probabilities $P(s_{k}|s_{k-L+1}^{k-1})$, which are unknown to the radar \emph{a priori}.
 In this formulation, we assume the scene's state transitions occur independent of the radar's transmissions.
-This is true of most radar tracking scenarios, but notably excludes the cases of an adversarial target response or adversarial interference.\\
+This is true of most radar tracking scenarios, but notably excludes the cases of an adversarial target response or adversarial interference.

-By construction, the radar is a measurement system, and does not observe the underlying state directly.
+Since the radar is a measurement system, it does not observe the underlying state directly.
 The radar instead has access to an observation $o_{k} \in \mathcal{O}$ at each time step.
 This observation is a hypothesis regarding the target's position and the scattering effects of the channel.
-We assume $\mathcal{O} = \mathcal{S}$, which is reasonable since the radar should have an idea of which hypotheses to expect regarding channel conditions.
-The observation process is governed by the probability kernel $P(o_{k}|s_{k})$, defined for each $o_{k} \in \ncalO$ and $s_{k} \in \ncalS$. \\
+The observation process is governed by the probability kernel $P(o_{k}|s_{k})$, defined for each $o_{k} \in \ncalO$ and $s_{k} \in \ncalS$.

-Based on the current observation $o_{k}$, the radar must select a waveform $w_{k}$ from a finite alphabet of waveforms $\mathcal{W}$.
+Based on the sequence of observations $o_{1}^{k}$, the radar must select a waveform $w_{k}$ from a finite alphabet of waveforms $\mathcal{W}$.
 The radar wishes to measure a random vector of target parameters $z_{k} \in \mathcal{Z}$, generated by a fixed source distribution $P(z_{k})$, which is assumed to be independent of the radar's waveform choice and the state of the scene.
-We have now established the tools necessary to define our finite state target channel (FSTC), which the radar will repeatedly interact with during a target track.\\
+We have now established the tools necessary to define our finite state target channel (FSTC), which the radar will repeatedly interact with during a target track.

 \begin{ndef}[FSTC] A FSTC is specified by the state transition probabilities defined in (\ref{eq:tProbs}), the source distribution $P(z_{k})$, and the tuple